TimCares/AFB-Metaheuristic/doc/paper/sections/improvements.typ

 To be more precise, every metabird represents a position in the hyperparameter space made up of values for the number of birds, the ratio of small birds, the top-b join percentage and the various move probabilities.
 For the walk of a metabird, we sample random deltas from a normal distribution and apply them to the hyperparameters.
-Flying to a new position is done choosing random values for the hyperparameters.
+Flying to a new position is done by choosing random values for the hyperparameters.

-The problem with these simple implementations is, that they can produce invalid values.
+The problem with this simple implementation is that they can produce invalid values.
-Specifically,the following conditions must be met:
+Specifically, the following conditions must be met:

 - the sum of the move probabilities cannot exceed one
 - the top-b join percentage must be large enough to include at least one bird